 For example, in an organisation anxious to promote home working, not every mother with young children may feel that it’s effective to work from home.
 Then some employees may purposely want to keep their home and work life quite separate … and so on.

 In addition there is now a new dimension to all of this.
-To explain, since the 1970’s flexible working has tended to arrive in organisations as an agreed collective scheme to encompass the various arrangements simultaneously.
+To explain, since the 1970’s flexible working has tended to arrive in organisations as an agreed collective scheme to include many of the various arrangements simultaneously.
 However, now due to a recent change in employment rights, in some countries, all employees are entitled to request to negotiate their own individual flexible working arrangements.

 However, in cases where an employee does decide to request his/her own flexible working arrangement, it raises the question of whether or not the employee or indeed the employer knows what the outcomes might be into the future of that arrangement?
 For example, has the potential home worker considered the impact of isolation?
 How, even though well meaning, would the employee or representative view advice on this from the employer?